-Look for free resources.
-Go to benefitscheckup.org, set up by the National Council on Aging, to learn about federal, state and private benefits programs that apply to your charge.
+Look for free resources: Use the National Council on Aging’s BenefitsCheckUp tool to find federal, state and private benefit programs that apply to your situation.

-Make a budget for what you can contribute, physically and in dollars.
-(Shockingly, 50 percent of caregivers don’t track what they’re spending.)
-Then ask your siblings what they can pitch in; just because you’re delivering the care doesn’t mean you have to foot the entire bill.
+Ask your siblings what they can pitch in: Just because you’re delivering the care doesn’t mean you have to foot the entire bill.
 Every dollar you don’t spend can be put away for the future, so you don’t perpetuate this cycle with your kids.

 Step 3: If a gap remains, consider Medicaid